Learn more about Allen County by contacting Ellen Cutter, vice president of economic development at Greater Fort Wayne Inc.Email Allen County

 If you like life on the golf course, Fort Wayne’s network of links will keep you busy.
 Sycamore Hills Golf Club, designed by Jack Nicklaus in 1989, is a championship golf course that has hosted tournaments, including the USGA Open, the Junior PGA Qualifier, and the Web.com Tour Finals Hotel Fitness Championship.
 But Allen County has more golf courses than Sycamore Hills, so you’ll always have a new challenge.

-In 2015, Fort Wayne was named one of the best cities for people 35 and under, one of the most caring cities in the nation, and one of the best cities to start a business.
+Fort Wayne was named one of the best cities for young talent, one of the most caring cities in the nation, and one of the best cities to start a business.
 Downtown Fort Wayne has an expansive skyline with new retail spaces, condos, and apartments ready for city dwellers.
 There is also a growing arts campus, the No. 1 ballpark in the minor leagues, cafes, live music, and nightlife.
 If you’re looking for a big-city feel without all the traffic, Fort Wayne is the place for you.

 Found on the eastern side of Allen County and east of Fort Wayne, New Haven is positioned just off of I-469.
 This city is home to a bevy of industrial businesses that make use of the direct access to I-469 for transportation.
 Companies such as Trelleborg, Cummins, and Continental Diamond Tool have found locations in New Haven to meet their manufacturing needs.
 With access to various communication services and a major industrial-services community, New Haven is a hub for companies looking to expand their operations into the Fort Wayne area.
 The ease of access to the interstate makes for a location with numerous options for new businesses.
 Living in New Haven is just as rewarding as having your business there.
 New Haven is home to Brew Haven, one of the largest beer festivals in the region, welcoming more than 2,000 people.
 The town also holds the New Haven Canal Days Festival, which began in 1958 when a canal boat was brought to New Haven during the event.
 Throughout the years the festival has undergone many changes and adjustments, but it has been held downtown since 1987 with traditional fair food, midway rides, and an arts and crafts show.